send-message

 to the configured channel.
 However, in some cases you may want to send a richly formatted message,

 such as a Slack message with blocks.
-To do this, you can use
+To do this, you can use the encodingType field to specify the

-message type can be found in the Notification
+format of the message.
+The supported structures for each message type can be found in the

-documentation.
-See the example section
+Notification documentation.
+See the

-below for an example of sending a richly formatted Slack message.
+example section below for an example of sending a richly formatted Slack message.

 Please note that if you use json encoding as a message format, you must ensure that the JSON is